Our Hardwood Roof Lanterns

 - Teak

-Hardwood is sometimes cheaper and chosen for its appearance and lifespan once treated.
-With deforestation being excessive over the last decade, wood prices have increased, as such, many product manufacturers and joineries use veneers bonded to a core of softwood which reduces the level of hardwood required for manufacture.
+However, with deforestation being excessive over the last decade, wood prices have increased, as such, many product manufacturers and joineries use veneers bonded to a core of softwood which reduces the level of hardwood required for manufacture.

 Hardwood is a multipurpose group of woods, popular in manufacturing for furniture, structures, orangeries, conservatories and more.

-Why is Hardwood Suitable for Roof Lanterns?
+Why Is Hardwood Suitable For Roof Lanterns?

 Hardwood in numerous cases is now ‘engineered’, which means that it contains quite a few layers of timber fused together.
 As a result, this enhances solidity and strength.